A Deep Generative Model for Reordering Adjacency Matrices: Evaluation

 A reordering can be the same as the reverse of another.
 Therefore, a reordering is reversed if its reverse has a higher similarity with a reference reordering---a Spectral reordering is used in this evaluation.

-For the reconstruction evaluation, we perform 5-fold cross-validations, where 80\% reorderings of a graph are used for training, and 20\% reorderings of the graph are used for testing.
 To properly evaluate the generalization capability of a model, the reorderings in the test set should not be used for training the model.
-Thus, we extract unique reordered adjacency matrices from the 13,500 reorderings of a graph.
-The numbers of unique matrix reorderings and the time it took to collect the training dataset of each graph are shown in \autoref{dmr:tab:data}.
+Thus, we extract unique reordered adjacency matrices from the 13,500 reorderings of a graph since there can be equal reorderings, as we discussed in \autoref{dmr:sec:approach:perm-eq} The numbers of unique matrix reorderings and the time it took to collect the training dataset of each graph are shown in \autoref{dmr:tab:data}.
+For the reconstruction evaluation, we perform 5-fold cross-validations, where 80\% of unique reorderings of a graph are used for training, and the other 20\% reorderings are used for testing.
 Extracting unique adjacency matrices is required only for the evaluation purpose; it is optional for using our technique in practice.